keyeMyria/Dedicate/README.md

 # Dedicate

-A cross-platform mobile application, used to help motivate & dedicate yourself towards completing daily, weekly, monthly, & yearly tasks.
+A web application you can use to help motivate & dedicate yourself towards completing tasks on daily, weekly, monthly, & yearly basis.

 ## Support This Project

-Purchase the app on the Google Play Store or the Apple App Store to help further the development of this application.
+Purchase the app on the Google Play Store or the Apple App Store to help further the development of this web application.

 ## How It Works
 Create tasks that you'd like to track & complete.
 For example, you could create a task called "pushups", and any time you'd like to do some pushups throughout the day, you could track how many pushups you did.
 Or, you could create a task called "ate something", and any time you ate something, you could track how many calories, carbs, fats, sugars, & proteins you consumed.
 It's up to you.
 You create the task, you provide the input fields to track, and then you choose when to track your tasks.